 AC 332 Intermediate Financial Accounting II (3) Offered Spring.
 Prereq.: At least “C-” in AC 331.
 Students demonstrate understanding of specific elements of the financial statements including inventories, fixed assets, leases, bonds, and pensions.
 Both practical and conceptual issues are addressed.
 Current accounting literature and professional pronouncements are an integral part of this course.
 Meets 4 hours a week.
 Required for AC 410, 431, 462.

-AC 404 Advanced Taxation (3) Offered Spring.
+AC 404 Taxation of Business Entities (3) Offered Spring.
 Prereq.: At least “C-” in AC 403.
 The federal income taxation of corporations, partnerships, and their owners is the primary emphasis of this course.
 Students will demonstrate knowledge of the formation, structure, and taxation of partnerships and corporations including distributions, reorganizations, and consolidated returns.
 The student will also acquire a basic understanding of the taxation of gifts and estates.
 Tax research and planning is an integral part of this course.

 AC 410 Accounting Information Systems (3) Offered Spring.
 Prereq.: At least “C-” in AC 332 and senior.
 This course examines the function and design of computer-based accounting information systems.
 Students apply control techniques to mitigate identified risks.
 In addition to flowcharting business processes, students learn to document relational database designs using templates.
 Students also must demonstrate an ability to create tables, forms, queries, and reports within a relational database.